Skip to content

 Banks’ mortgage loans expanded by 2.8 trillion won (2.1 billion dollars) last month due to the supply of government-backed mortgage loans to prop up the faltering housing market.

-Other loans to households, including credit loans, credit lines, and commercial -backed loans, retreated 500 billion won (378.3 million dollars) in April.
+Other loans to households, including credit loans, credit lines, and commercial real estate-backed loans, retreated 500 billion won (378.3 million dollars) in April.

 Bank’s corporate loans stood at 1,196.7 trillion won (905.5 billion dollars) at the end of April, up 7.5 trillion won (5.7 billion dollars) from a month earlier.